 Packaging and recycling

 Packaging has a place, it protects our food and keeps it fresher and safe for longer.
-We want to keep plastics and packaging in the economy and out of the oceans by using less and making our products easy to recycle.
+We want to keep plastics and packaging out of the oceans by using less and making our products easy to recycle.
 Find out what we’re doing to make a difference.

 Our milk bottle tops are a shade lighter, making it easier for recycle machines to sort them.

 Our cooked meat packaging is made with single material, making it easier to recycle and saving 163 tonnes of plastic from landfill.

 Our own-brand still, sparkling, flavoured water, carbonated drinks and mixers are made out of 100% recycled material, meaning they’re fully recycled and recyclable, saving 1,400 tonnes of plastic.

 In 2017, we introduced new, corrugated cardboard pizza discs preventing 200 tonnes of polystyrene boards going to landfill per year.